caess/vagrant-puppet-template/README.md

 ### To use
 #### Setting up the repository
-1. Create an empty repository:
+1. Create a new repository:

         git init
         touch .gitignore